The future of CRM systems: What’s Next?

 According to a study from InsideSales.com Labs, sales representatives perform an average of 13 tasks per week.
 Out of all the time they spend on these tasks, not much of it requires selling.
 Furthermore, CRM is very frustrating for them and they don’t find it to be useful at all.

 Instead of spending their time selling, 64% of sales representatives are spending their time on activities that don’t involve generating revenue.
 The other 35.2% of representatives are performing activities for generating revenue.

 Sales representatives are spending so much of their time handling administrative duties.
+But in fact, they should be spending time prospecting and handling your SaaS sales cold emailing or lead nurturing.
 About 14.8% of their time is spent working on internal approvals and policies while another 14% is devoted to customer meetings.
 Sales representatives don’t even find these tasks to be an effective part of their job.
 In fact, they think the effectiveness of social media use is 7% better than handling administrative meetings and tasks.

 What is missing from an ideal CRM?